News Update :

 The Slice

 The slice - a curly, weak 'banana' shot - is the classic fault of the majority of mid to high handicap golfers.
 And the more you slice, the further left you aim to compensate, and the more you slice!
-Break out of that vicious circle with these simple pointers.
+Break out of that vicious circle with these simple po

 comments | | Read More...